kemde/batch-archive-script/README.md

 # batch-archive-script
-Batch-Script to archive files and subfolders from a give sourcefolder without using WMIC
+Batch-Script to archive files and subfolders from a given sourcefolder without using WMIC

 The following variables can be set:
 **[sourceFolder]** to archive, specify the folder from which you want to archive